 Megan leads The Tree of Life in collaboration with her family.
 Megan strongly values each relationship and approaches each with curiosity and a desire to learn.

 Megan is grateful to live with her husband and raise her two children in the mountains on the unceded land of the Sinixt, Secwepemc, Syilx and Ktunaxa.
-Megan enjoys spending time snowboarding, mountain biking, hiking, and making delicious baked goods.
+Megan enjoys spending time with her family, snowboarding, mountain biking, hiking, and cooking and baking.

 FUNDING